Oregon Trail: Deaths

 A significant number of travelers were suffering from scurvy by the end of their trips.
 Their typical flour and salted pork/bacon diet had very little vitamin C in it.
-The diet in the mining camps was also typically low in fresh vegetables and fruit, which indirectly led to early deaths of many of the inhabitants.
+The diet in the mining camps was also typically low in fresh vegetables and fruit, which indirectly led to the early deaths of many of the inhabitants.
 Some believe that scurvy deaths may have rivaled cholera as a killer, with most deaths occurring after the victim reached California.

 Miscellaneous deaths included deaths by childbirth, falling trees, flash floods, homicides, kicks by animals, lightning strikes, snake bites, and stampedes.
 According to an evaluation by John Unruh, a 4 percent death rate or 16,000 out of 400,000 total pioneers on all trails may have died on the trail.

-Reaching the Sierra Nevada before the start of the winter storms was critical for a successful completion of a trip.
+Reaching the Sierra Nevada before the start of the winter storms was critical for the successful completion of a trip.
 The most famous failure in that regard was that of the Donner Party, whose members struggled to traverse what is today called Donner Pass, in November 1846.
 When the last survivor was rescued in April 1847, 33 men, women, and children had died at Donner Lake; with some of the 48 survivors confessing to having resorted to cannibalism to survive.

 Disease

 Disease was the biggest killer on the Oregon Trail.
 Cholera was responsible for taking many lives.
 As a fecal-oral disease, it commonly resulted from consuming food or water contaminated by the bacterium.
 Because a dead traveler would often be buried at the site of death, nearby streams could easily be contaminated by the dead body.
 Other common diseases along the trail included dysentery, an intestinal infection that causes diarrhea containing blood or mucus, and typhoid fever, another fecal-oral disease.

-Airborne diseases also commonly affected travelers.
+Airborne diseases commonly affect travelers.
 One such disease was diphtheria, to which young children were particularly susceptible.
 It could spread quickly in close quarters, such as the parties that traveled the trail.
 Measles was also a difficulty, as it is highly contagious and can have an incubation period of ten days or longer.
 Diseases could spread particularly quickly because settlers had no place to quarantine the sick and because poor sanitation was typical along the route.